flybywiresim/docs/docs/aircraft/install/installation.md

 ### Steam Edition

-- Copy the `flybywire-aircraft-a320-neo` folder into your community package folder.
+- Copy the `flybywire-aircraft-a320-neo` or `a380 folder` folder into your community package folder.

 It is located in: